victorbofill/busmall/user_stories.md

 ### To-do User Stories for research app

 ### Stretch Goals
-As a developer, I want to move my code into an object.<br/>
+As a developer, I want to refactor my code.<br/>
 As a market researcher, I want to control the experiment by disallowing an image to show twice in a row.<br/>
 As a customer, I want some background music to enjoy while I am taking the survey.<br/>
 As a customer, I want to be able to pause the music.<br/>